Skip to main content

 Laos: Vang Vieng, So Much More Than Drugs and Tubing

-Things spiraled rapidly out of control, and seeing the possibility to make money from the crazy foreigners the world and its mother started building more and more outrageous makeshift bars along the river.
+Things spiralled rapidly out of control, and seeing the possibility of making money from the crazy foreigners, the world and its mother started building more and more outrageous makeshift bars along the river.
 Soon it was completely littered with bars, rope swings, high dives and debaucherously drunken tourists

-Luckily for us Vang Vieng has managed to turn itself around and according to some of the people there, its attracting more tourists than before, although less westerners apparently.
-So we decided to see what this beautiful little berg had to offer (in its new narcotics free version of course).
+Luckily for us, Vang Vieng has managed to turn itself around and according to some of the people there, it’s attracting more tourists than before, although fewer westerners apparently.
+So we decided to see what this beautiful little berg had to offer (in its new narcotics-free version of course).

 From Don Det To Vang Vieng: